Autism Works in the Community Grants Program 2025

 For partnerships, this answer should relate to the ineligible partner entity (auspice).

-The Office for Autism recognises the importance of raising Autistic voices in all aspects of the work that we do and Autistic voices have been instrumental in shaping the Autism Works in the Community Grants Program 2024.
+The Office for Autism recognises the importance of raising Autistic voices in all aspects of the work that we do and Autistic voices have been instrumental in shaping the Autism Works in the Community Grants Program 2025.

-While is it not a requirement that projects, training and services delivered through the Autism Works in the Community Grants Program are Autistic-led, applications that are Autistic-led will be viewed favourably.
+While is it not a requirement that projects, training and services delivered through the Autism Works in the Community Grants Program are Autistic-led, applications for projects that are Autistic-led will be viewed favourably.
 The assessment committee understands that co-design can be implemented in various ways and will assess each application on their individual merits.

 Contact Us